You know those memes where it shows something that you commonly do, and then the meme tells you that you’ve been doing it wrong?

 Because Lyocell is a “human-processed” fiber, the individual fibers are a lot more consistent in shape and length than those in cotton.
 This is why cotton has a textured feel.

-Regardless of how soft your cotton sheets are, that textured feeling is magnified when you sleep on it all night long, particularly without pajamas.
+Regardless of how soft your cotton sheets are, that textured feeling is magnified when you sleep on them all night long, particularly without pajamas.

 It’s not so much that cotton sheets feel bad – they just feel bad in comparison.